jessebmiller/works/README.md

 # works

-I'm working on a single lifeling art series about persistence and process.
+I'm working on a single lifelong art series about persistence and process.
 This is the website